tzebrowski/ObdMetrics/README.md

 #### Starting the process

-In order to start the workflow, `stop` operation must be called.
+In order to start the workflow, `start` operation must be called.

 <details>
 <summary>Code example</summary>